 C. For foundations where: (1) the minimum driven pile resistance is unknown for (A) above and (2) pile driving logs are not available for (B) above, determine the geotechnical resistance using the pile resistance (minimum bearing capacity) from the original plans.
 For plans produced prior to LRFD, this value is allowable; multiply by a factor of 2 to determine the nominal geotechnical resistance, and then apply a resistance factor of 0.55 for the factored geotechnical resistance.

-D. For foundations where (A), (B) and (C) above do not apply, but the installed pile dimensions are definitively known, determine the geotechnical resistance using static analysis and appropriate resistance factors from BDM Table 305-1.
+D. For foundations where (A), (B) and (C) above do not apply, but the installed pile dimensions are definitively known, determine the geotechnical resistance using static analysis in accordance with BDM Section 305.3 and appropriate resistance factors from BDM Table 305-1.

 If none of the above are applicable, the piles may not be considered for re-use.